 Now, as we worship online, traditional sacred music from the past thousand years is still the starting point for our worship, along with pieces from other traditions up to the present day.
 Hymns may be led by our new organ, while congregational members or guests often play instrumental solos during worship.
 We include the hymn music in our worship video, so you can join in from home.
 Whatever the style, music at St. Dunstan’s always speaks to both the heart and the mind.

 St. Dunstan’s owns a 3-octave set of Schulmerich Handbells, and a 3-octave set of Schulmerich hand chimes.
-The handbell choir plays regularly during worship services and offers occasional performances during Lessons and Carols, St. Agnes Guild meetings, the Canterbury Faire and the Annual Ladies Tea.
+Handbell choir members play regularly during worship services.

-As our Sunday school has grown in numbers, we now include hand chime instruction to our youth (no musical experience necessary).
-Our Sunday school participants provide occasional music for worship services, and recently played for the Bishop of Olympia!
+When our Sunday school meets once more, we will continue to include hand chime instruction to our youth (no musical experience necessary).
+In the past, our Sunday school participants provided occasional music for worship services, and played for the Bishop of Olympia during his 2019 visit.